NRhzhao/chef-install/README.md

 * Update the version number in metadata.rb.
 * Create the github release for the new version.
 * Watch the build with the version number in Github Actions
-* If that passes, the new version should be on TBD
+* If that passes, the new version should be on Supermarket under `newrelic-install`

 ## Privacy